dpretet/axi-crossbar/test/svut/README.md

 ./run.sh --tc tb_config/axi4lite_'*'
 ```

-Notice the wildcard if used needs to be quotted.
+(Notice the wildcard if used needs to be quoted)